 Whichever planting method you use, always firm the tomato plant into the soil, and water in gently.

-Not only do you plant tomatoes deep, but you need to water them deeply too – don’t just water the top few inches.
+Not only do you plant tomatoes deep, but you need to water them deeply too—don’t just water the top few inches.
 A deep watering encourages the roots to penetrate deeper, giving you better tomatoes.
+Your goal is to soak the root ball thoroughly.
+Of course, as the plant grows, the roots will expand deeper into the soil—your watering amount should increase accordingly.
 But, resist the temptation to keep the soil constantly damp.
-Give the root system a chance to dry out in-between watering; tomatoes are not bog plants!
+Give the root system a chance to dry out in-between watering—tomatoes are not bog plants!
 When watering your tomatoes, try to avoid wetting the foliage; this can cause disease.
 A much better way is to water the soil around the tomato.
-However, if you are growing your tomatoes in containers, you will need to water more frequently.

 Tomatoes need to be fertilized